Time scales and structures of wave interaction: Structures

 It follows from (\ref{chain-plus}),(\ref{chain-minus}) that the frequencies of the cascading modes are nonlinear, i.e. dependent on amplitudes.
 It can be shown that (\ref{chain-plus}),(\ref{chain-minus}) describe exact resonances of nonlinear Stokes waves in Zakharov's equation.
 If the nonlinearity gets too small, all modes are linear and a D-cascade is not formed.
-Instead, under some additional conditions \cite{Has67}, resonance clusters may occur.
+Instead, under some additional conditions \cite{Has67}, resonance clusters formed by linear frequencies may occur.

 \emph{Remark 1.} For a D-cascade described by (\ref{chain-plus}),(\ref{chain-minus}), the characteristic level of nonlinearity is $\e\sim 0.1\div 0.25$, and the chain equation is computed from the NLS.
 For bigger nonlinearity, say $\e\sim 0.25\div 0.4$, a modified NLS should be taken with nonlinear terms up to order 4; for details see \cite{DY79,Hog85}.
 The corresponding chain equations are given in \cite{K12a}.